-Our primary supply chain partners are authorised pharmaceutical and medical device manufacturers and distributors.
+Our primary supply chain partners are authorised medical device and pharmaceutical manufacturers and distributors.
 The large majority of these are located in countries where the risk of modern slavery and human trafficking is low.
 Where we deal with suppliers in countries where this risk is higher, we have put more robust controls and due diligence in place.